MagicFoundation/Alcinoe/README.md

 Update Alcinoe
 --------------

-We need some time to rename unit/class/function names.
-To help you automatically perform this renaming task in your project to the latest version of Alcinoe, we provide you with the tool called CodeRenaming.
+We occasionally need to rename units, classes, and functions.
+To assist you in automatically updating these names in your project to align with the latest version of Alcinoe, we offer a tool called CodeRenaming.
 You can find this tool at the following link: [CodeRenaming](https://github.com/MagicFoundation/Alcinoe/tree/master/Tools/CodeRenaming).

 Propose a change using GitHub